PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 ### Faithful

-* Your solution uses no external dependencies.
+* Your solution uses no external dependencies to calculate the actual sieve.
 * Your solution uses a class to encapsulate the sieve, or an equivalent feature in your language.
 This class must contain the full state of the sieve.
 Each iteration should re-create a new instance of this class.